 Grateful that they were doing everything they could do to provide a diagnosis.
 I was satisfied that they were doing in fact all they were obligated to do.
 It was dinner time and it was time for me to head home and let her rest and be in some sort of peace until they took more blood or checked vitals.
 A hospital stay is not the same as being at a resort.
 They do not pick the most appropriate times to do what they need to do so that patients can sleep or catch up on their daytime programming. lol

 We are aware that self-care is more than taking warm baths, reading books and relaxing from a long day of work.
 Self-care is also about your mental, physical, and overall state of mind.
 Tara Jefferson recently wrote about how plants require you “to slow down, breathe deep, and focus attention on the matter at hand.”
-My mom would speak to her plants all the time, something I find myself doing as well.
+My mom would speak to her plants all the time, something I find myself doing as well as being a new plant mom.
 The calm that overwhelms you when you are just releasing a thought onto a living thing that may not be able to speak as we do; however, they do communicate with their color, and poise.
 No one wants to see a yellow leaf droopy plant.

 Now that I am back in the sanctuary of my apartment, I need to refocus on the family who is here and not on my mom who is under the watchful eye and care of the doctor and nurses.
 While it sounds easy, it is not.
 At least I have wine and other spirits to calm and shift my mind to a more relaxed state of mind.
 I burn sage and allow the ’what if this’ and ’I wish that’, was away.
 I burn patchouli-scented incense and restore my mind to a pleasant space.